EQT

 403-6

-We continue to offer comprehensive family benefits, including 80 hours of paid paternity leave and 12 weeks of paid maternity leave for both birth and adoptive parents, in addition to our in vitro fertilization benefit.
-In 2022, we added a benefit to support the use of a traditional or gestational surrogate in family planning, enhancing our suite of fertility benefits.
+We continue to offer comprehensive family benefits, including 2 weeks of paid paternity leave and 12 weeks of paid maternity leave for both birth and adoptive parents (with pro-rated leave for part-time employees), in addition to our in vitro fertilization and surrogate benefits.
 We aim to support family life, regardless of how our employees’ families grow.

-We also offer flexible work arrangements, paid time off to volunteer, and a vacation donation program where employees can offer paid vacation days to a colleague dealing with a serious personal situation that requires them to take off extended time from work that would not be covered by existing leave benefits.
-All our employees receive a minimum of four weeks of paid vacation.
+We also offer flexible work arrangements, paid time off to volunteer, and a vacation donation program where employees can offer paid vacation days to a colleague dealing with a serious personal situation that requires them to take off extended time from work that would not be covered by current leave benefits.
+All our employees receive a minimum of 4 weeks of paid vacation.

-Additionally, consistent with our corporate values — Trust, Teamwork, Heart, and Evolution — we maintain an “equity-for-all” program, under which each employee receives an annual long-term equity incentive grant in the form of EQT Corporation restricted stock units.
-The stock grants under this program are in addition to, and not in lieu of, the existing compensation opportunities for our employees.
-We believe this program helps promote internal pay equity, recognizes the contributions of all our employees, and enhances our shared culture of success.
+Additionally, consistent with our corporate values — Trust, Teamwork, Heart, and Evolution — we maintain an “equity-for-all” program, under which each of our employees receives an annual long-term equity incentive grant in the form of EQT Corporation restricted stock units.
+The stock grants under this program are in addition to, and not in lieu of, the current compensation opportunities for our employees.
+We believe this program helps promote internal pay equity, recognizes the contributions of all our employees, and ensures alignment across the organization.

 • Medical*